FunnyWolf/Viper/docs/en/training/cloud_function_online.md

 ![](img\cloud_function_online\6.webp)

 - Remember the cloud function web address here.
-For example, in the sample, it is: <font style="color:rgba(0, 0, 0, 0.9);">service-6abofmuc-1256520000.gz.apigw.tencentcs.com</font>
+For example, in the sample, it is: service-6abofmuc-1256520000.gz.apigw.tencentcs.com

 ## Generate the Complementary Payload
 + Open "Generate Payload" in Viper and configure as follows: